raphaelsulzer/mesh-tools/README.md

 ### occ2mesh

-Transform cell occupancies as computed by `feat` or [DGNN](https://github.com/raphaelsulzer/dgnn) to a surface mesh.
+Transform a 3D Delaunay triangulation with cell occupancies as computed by `feat` or [DGNN](https://github.com/raphaelsulzer/dgnn) to a surface mesh.

 ### normal

-Estimate (oriented) normals for a point cloud.
+Estimate (oriented) normals for a point cloud using different algorithms implemented in [CGAL](https://www.cgal.org/).

 ### sample

-Sample points on a mesh.
+Sample points on a surface mesh.

 ### collapse

-Apply the edge collapse algorithm to a triangle mesh.
+Apply the edge collapse algorithm implemented in [CGAL](https://www.cgal.org/) to simplify a triangle surface mesh.

 ## Installation